ViolentAyang/A-Hybrid-YOLO-UNet3D-Framework-for-Automated-Protein-Particle-Annotation-in-Cryo-ET-Images/README.md

 We have made improvements based on the open-source code of kaggleu users, and we sincerely thank the open-source contributors for their contributions. https://www.kaggle.com/code/hideyukizushi/czii-yolo11-unet3d-monai-lb-707 https://www.kaggle.com/code/nk35jk/3d-visualization-of-particles

+Ultimately, we would like to express our heartfelt gratitude to the open-source community and all the open-source contributors!